-Derick Melander creates clothing sculptures that explore the intersection between global consumerism and the intimate relationship we have with what we wear.
+Derick Melander creates clothing sculpture that explores the intersection between global consumerism and the intimate relationship we have with what we wear.
+About my work

-In 2021 he was awarded grants from New York Foundation for the Arts and Queens Council on the Arts to create a monumental clothing sculpture in the public realm of Queens, NY.
+Derick was a New York Foundation for the Arts grant recipient for 2019, 2021 and 2023 to create new works in the public realm of Queens, NY.

 Podcasts: Let it Out | The Listen